Thinkofname/steven-go/README.md

 It is possible to run steven without the launcher, but you must obtain the access token, UUID (whithout dashes) and the username, and pass them as arguments to steven, as well as the server.

-## Controls

-Currently it is not possible to chat or interact with anything, but `w` will move you in the direction your cursor is pointing.